eriklumbela/get-azure-boards-workitems-for-month/README.md

 - Install dependencies using `npm install`.

 ## How to run:
-1. Replace the placeholders in the `app.js` script with your Azure DevOps organization, project, team, email, and Personal Access Token.
+1. Create a `.env` file to define variables required in the `app.js` script with
+  - Azure DevOps organization,
+  - project,
+  - team,
+  - email and
+  - Personal Access Token.
 2. In `app.js` set the `targetMonth` variable to desired month
 3. Run the script using `node app.js`. or `npm start`